xiang-zhe/common/git/readme_detectron-docker_lx.md

 nvidia-docker run --rm -it detectron:c2-cuda9-cudnn7 python detectron/tests/test_batch_permutation_op.py Q：
-    1，Could not find a package configuration file provided by "gflags" with any of the following names:
+    1，Could not find a package configuration file provided by "gflags" with any of the following names: or The command '/bin/sh -c make ops' returned a non-zero code: 2 A:https://github.com/facebookresearch/Detectron/issues/756
-        A:https://github.com/facebookresearch/Detectron/issues/756
         修改dockerfile部分即可
         添加